-The recording quality of the Sony WH-H910N’s integrated microphone is good.
+The recording quality of the Sony WH-H910N’s integrated microphone is very good.
 Your voice should sound clear, fairly detailed, and be mostly clear of distortion.

-The Sony WH-H910N’s integrated microphone does a poor job of isolating speech from background noise.
+The Sony WH-H910N’s integrated microphone does a mediocre job of isolating speech from background noise.
 People on the other end of the line may have difficulty understanding you if you’re calling from an even moderately noisy environment.